 They also research the personal, environmental, and social influences on teenager's decisions regarding their food choices and create Canteen food options.
 This subject incurs a cost.
-While there are no pre-requisites for this subject, prior skills and knowledge of cooking is expected.
-Students undertake:
+While there are no pre-requisites for this subject, prior skills and knowledge of cooking are expected.